Japan central bank keeps lax monetary policy unchanged

-TOKYO (AP) — The Bank of Japan has opted to keep intact its unprecedented monetary stimulus despite stronger than expected growth.

-Japan’s central bank announced the decision to stick with its massive asset purchases and negative interest rate policy following a policy meeting Tuesday.
+TOKYO (AP) — The Bank of Japan opted Tuesday to keep intact its unprecedented monetary stimulus despite an uptick in growth, sticking with its massive asset purchases and a negative interest rate policy aimed at spurring inflation.

-The U.S. Federal Reserve and European Central Bank, among other central banks, have begun tightening stimulus unleashed to counter the aftermath of the global financial crisis.
+The U.S. Federal Reserve and European Central Bank, among other central banks, have begun tightening stimulus unleashed to counter the fallout from the global financial crisis.

-The BOJ appears to have recently reduced its purchases of government bonds, however Gov. Haruhiko Kuroda has said he would maintain Japan’s barrage of deflation-fighting stimulus until a 2 percent inflation target is met.
+The BOJ appears to have recently reduced its purchases of government bonds.
+However Gov. Haruhiko Kuroda has said he would maintain Japan’s barrage of deflation-fighting stimulus until a 2 percent inflation target is met.

 Most Read Stories